-Appointments are for one year and are renewable for an additional year upon recommendation of LHNCBC and availability of funds.
-Recipients receive stipends, which can vary depending on degree and experience.
+Appointments are for one year and are renewable for one or more additional years, upon recommendation of mentors and availability of funds.
+Fellows receive stipends, which can vary depending on qualifications and experience.

 Requirements and Selection

-Applicants should have received an MD or PhD from an accredited academic institution in an appropriate discipline or expect to complete all requirements for that degree by the time they would like to begin this program.
+Applicants should have received an MD or PhD from an accredited academic institution in an appropriate discipline, or expect to complete all requirements for that degree by the time they begin this program.

-Applicants with exceptional programming skills in at least one programming language, such as Java, C++, or MATLAB, are preferred.
+Preference is given to applicants with experience and expertise in image analytics, NLP, deep learning, and exceptional skills in at least one programming language, such as Python, Java, C++ or MATLAB.

 The deadlines for submitting applications are January 15 and June 15.
 Applicants will be notified approximately four weeks after the submission deadline.

 Application materials, which can be submitted electronically to the e-mail address given below, should include:

 - A letter of interest that states that this is an application for the Biomedical Informatics Postdoctoral Research Fellowships program, outlines the applicant's research interests, and includes desired starting and ending dates, e-mail address, postal address, and day and evening phone numbers

 - Curriculum vitae including a list of publications, awards, and honors